The latest advice on visiting our hospitals

 INCREASED SCREENING TO PROTECT PATIENTS AND HEALTH CARE WORKERS

-We have made changes for people who are visiting our Hospitals.
+We have made changes for people who are visiting or attending our Hospitals.
 This is to protect our patients and staff from COVID-19.

 Staff, patients and visitors entering SESLHD facilities can use the camera on their mobile phone to scan a unique SESLHD COVID-19 QR code to permit entry.
-The introduction of the QR code will enable contactless, easy and fast entry into SESLHD facilities.
+The QR code enables contactless, easy and fast entry into SESLHD facilities.

 The code will be displayed at screening stations and will enable users to check in, enter their contact details, answer the screening questions and submit.
 On completion, users will display their phone screen to screening station staff.
 A green screen will enable users to enter, and a red screen will require further assistance.